 What a brilliant idea to share knowledge and wisdom with our fellow humans; as the saying goes, "Give a man a fish, he eats for a day; Learn a man to fish, he eats for a lifetime."

-Iceland has a long literary history dating to medieval times.
+Iceland has a long literary history dating back to medieval times.
 Landmarks of world literature, including The Sagas of the Icelanders and the Poetic Edda, are still widely read and translated there, according to the United Nations Educational, Scientific, and Cultural Organization.

-Worthy to mention in this point that Iceland publishes more books per capita than any other country in the world, with five titles published for every 1,000 Icelanders.
+It is worth mentioning in this point that Iceland publishes more books per capita than any other country in the world, with five titles published for every 1,000 Icelanders.

-A unique body of medieval literature, the Sagas rank with the world's greatest literary treasures--as epic as Homer, as deep in tragedy as Sophocles, as engagingly human as Shakespeare.
+A unique body of medieval literature, the Sagas rank with the world's greatest literary treasures--as epic as Homer, as deep in tragedy as Sophocles, and as engagingly human as Shakespeare.

-Set around the turn of the last millennium, these stories depict with an astonishingly modern realism the lives and deeds of the Norse men and women who first settled Iceland and of their descendants, who ventured further west--to Greenland and, ultimately, the coast of North America itself.
+Set around the turn of the last millennium, these stories depict with an astonishingly modern realism the lives and deeds of the Norse men and women who first settled in Iceland and of their descendants, who ventured further west--to Greenland and, ultimately, the coast of North America itself.